 In 2020, we inaugurated the Security Innovation Laboratory in our research center, with the objective of developing new digital security solutions in collaboration with industry, startups and academia.

-In case of emergencies, we have a team of specialized professionals, 12 Environmental Defense Centers, 12 Advanced Bases and Emergency Response Centers, distributed throughout Brazil.
+In case of emergencies, we have a team of specialized professionals at advanced Bases and Emergency Response Centers, distributed throughout Brazil.
 In 2019, we conducted 26 simulated exercises at the regional level, including leak response training.

 In addition to the Environmental Defense Centers, we are also partners in Oil Spill Response Limited (OSRL), a specialized oil spill emergency response institution that provides support with resources for complementary action in the event of a national or international response.